steve12345585/SnipeOffice/winaccessibility/README.md

 + `source/service/`
 	+ the UNO service providing the accessibility bridge.
-	  It essentially listens to events from the LibreOffice core and creates and synchronises COM peers for our internal accessibility objects when events arrive.
+	  It essentially listens to events from the SnipeOffice core and creates and synchronises COM peers for our internal accessibility objects when events arrive.